 - Create Lab Form: In order to create your lab form, you will be asked to complete an online assessment questionnaire.
 The assessment asks questions about your sexual history, similar to what you would be asked by a doctor or nurse during a clinic visit.
 Your answers will be used to decide which tests will be recommended, what additional educational messages will be provided and when you will receive an email reminder to test again.
 BCCDC clinical staff may access your answers to the assessment questionnaire for purposes of providing counseling and support in the event of a positive diagnosis.
 When you print, create a PDF or email your lab form to yourself, the only personal information that will show on the lab form is your date of birth and your gender, along with your GetCheckedOnline client code and the tests ordered for you.

 - Test Results and Test History: Once your test results are available, you will receive an email from GetCheckedOnline, asking you to log into your GetCheckedOnline account to view your results.
 If your results are negative, you will be able to see them on your Tests & Results page.
 If there was a problem with one of your samples at the lab, or if one or more of your test results was not clear, or if you tested positive for an STI, you will see a message asking you to contact the clinic.
-Test results will be shown on your account for one month (30 days), and then will be deleted.
+Test results will be shown on your account until you create a new lab form, and will be shown in your Testing History page in subsequent test episodes.
 Your test history can be viewed on your Testing History page.
-Only the date on which your lab form was created, the tests that were ordered, and whether or not all results were received will show on your Testing History page.
+The date on which your lab form was created, the tests that were ordered, and your results will show on your Testing History page.

 - Contact Us form: If you have questions, comments or complaints about GetCheckedOnline, you can send them anonymously using the form on the Contact Us page.
 If you want to receive a response to your question or comment, you will need to provide your email address.
 Your email address will be kept confidential.